AWegnerGitHub/awegnergithub.github.io-content/2023_01_01_chatgpt_codesignal_questions.md

 From my reading of the prompt, and looking at the solution logic, I agree.
 While this is still a puzzle type question, I don't recall seeing anything like this previously.
 The uniqueness, yet similarity to a game that most engineers will know, makes the question interesting to me.

-The animated gifs are useful for a human to see what is expected in the solution, but shouldn't be need by ChatGPT, provided the prompt is descriptive enough.
-Copying and pasted the text into ChatGPT, provides the following response:
+The animated gifs are useful for a human to see what is expected in the solution, but shouldn't be needed by ChatGPT, provided the prompt is descriptive enough.
+Copying and pasting the text into ChatGPT, provides the following response:

     def solution(field, figure):
         # Get the height and width of the field